Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 Seti I is shown offering incense to his royal ancestors.
 The list includes kings from the 1st Dynasty to the 19th Dynasty.
 It omits rulers like Akhenaten and Hatshepsut, likely because they were considered illegitimate or controversial.

 For historians, the Abydos King List is a vital tool for understanding Egyptian chronology.
-It confirms the order of many dynasties and helps date other archaeological finds.
+It confirms the order of many dynasties and helps date other archaeological finds, often compared to the Rosetta Stone for its significance.

 The Mythology of Osiris